kev-m/FitOut/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the [LICENSE.txt](LICENSE.txt) file.

-We appreciate your interest in contributing to pyFitOut and look forward to working with you!
+We appreciate your interest in contributing to FitOut and look forward to working with you!

 ## Setting Up the Development Environment